zenvia/zenvia-logger-node/README.md

 # Node ZCC Logger #
-Logging library for node applications.
+A wrapper for Winston Logging node library that formats the output on STDOUT as Logstash JSON format.

 ## Install ##